RodolfoPelinson/AtlanticForestMetacommunity/Descriptive Statistics/Descriptive-Statistics.md

-### Means, maximum and minimum of continuous variables
+### Means, maximum and minimum of predictor variables